gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 ## A Reasonable Compromise

 Do I believe macros support in modules should never be added?
-No. I'm not enthusiastic about supporting macros in modules, but I still believe a reasonable compromise can be made.
+My personal option is "No".
+I'm not enthusiastic about supporting macros in modules, but I still believe a reasonable compromise can be made.

 I don't want to transform the `import` directive into a preprocessor directive.
 I don't think a C++ statement should influence in any way the state of the preprocessor.